 The following exhibit contains archived pages of the entire Evergreen website: www.evergreenla.org.
 The site, developed by UL Lafayette professor emeritus and Evergreen native Dr. Edmond Dugas, contains photographs, audiovisual items, and written histories and memories provided by the town's citizens.
 The aim of the site, as posted on the home page, is to "document the past, celebrate the present, and plan for the future while reliving memories and creating new ones."

-For more information on Evergreen, please visit Special Collections to view Collection 510 - Evergreen (Avoyelles Parish, LA) Collection.
+For more information on Evergreen, visit Special Collections to view Collection 510 - Evergreen (Avoyelles Parish, LA) Collection.

 Bayou Rouge Baptist Church (Evergreen)